 The Resolution was seconded by Maulana Zafar Ali Khan from Punjab, Sardar Aurangzeb from the North-West Frontier Province, Sir Abdullah Haroon from Sindh, and Qazi Esa from Baluchistan, along with many others.

 Reasons for passing Pakistan Resolution:

 Two nation theory (Sir Syed Ahmed khan ).

 Muslim quest for political, economic and cultural safeguard.

-Allam Iqbal and Chaduhary Rehmat Ali’s idea of separate homeland.
+Allam Iqbal and Chaduhary Rehmat Ali’s idea of a separate homeland.

-The experience of Congress Rule (1937-1939) compelled the Muslims to launch the movement for separate homeland.
+The experience of Congress Rule (1937-1939) compelled the Muslims to launch the movement for a separate homeland.

 No revised constitutional plan would be acceptable unless it was framed with their approval and consent.

 Importance of Resolution:

 The passing of the resolution was a huge step for the Muslim League.